📢 This book in a few sentences

 You will help yourself massively if you identify the management style that works for you and your team early on.
 Everyone wants to be managed differently so you may need to adjust your style when dealing with a different member of your team.
 You should also develop each member of the team and their responsibilities based on their individual talents and abilities.

-Practice good communication skills as your ability to give instructions and communicate ideas and responsibilities are extremely important.
+Practise good communication skills as your ability to give instructions and communicate ideas and responsibilities are extremely important.
 Be consistent and stay visible to make it easy for your team to want to follow you.
 Others will follow your lead if they’ll see that you are prepared to undertake any job needed to move things forward.
 Try to keep your team motivated and engaged — allow them to perform their roles, ask them to take ownership of certain projects, and assist and support their development.
-Regularly appraise their performance and acknowledge their contribution, success and hard work.
+Regularly appraise their performance and acknowledge their contribution, success, and hard work.

 Managers work for the people as much as they work for the organisation.
-As one, you’ll need to ensure that your team is meeting the objectives and progressing in their roles.
+As one, you’ll need to ensure that your team is meeting the objectives and are progressing in their roles.
 Be ready to be much less tolerant if something is not right as the culture of any organisation is shaped by the worst behaviour that the leader is willing to tolerate.

 Good decision-makers are skilled at thinking on their feet and making changes as the circumstances change.
 They consider a variety of different alternatives and focus on the most informed conclusions.
 They usually take into account the opinions of others and do their best to accommodate everyone involved in the decision-making process.